Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Evolutionary State Space Model (E-SSM)

 \subsection{Evolutionary State Space Model for multiple epochs}

-In this section, we will generalize the proposed method in Section~\ref{section_single} to multiple epochs.
-We assume that across epochs, the mixing matrix $M$ is fixed and the latent independent autoregressive processes evolve through the modulus $\bm{\rho}.$ This assumption is based on the cortical structure remains unchanged across epochs for each individual.
-We denote $r = 1, \cdots, R$ as the epochs of conducting an experiment, then the model is expressed by
+Next, we generalize the model in Section~\ref{section_single} to accommodate multiple epochs.
+We assume that across epochs, the mixing matrix $M$ is fixed and the latent independent autoregressive processes evolve through the modulus $\bm{\rho}.$ This assumption implies that the cortical structure remains unchanged across epochs for each individual.
+We denote $r = 1, \cdots, R$ as the epochs in the experiment, then the model is given by